ROCm/rocBLAS/docs/source/streams.rst

 Stream management
 =================

-HIP kernels are always launched in a queue (otherwise known as a stream, they are the same thing).
+HIP kernels are always launched in a queue (otherwise known as a stream).

 If users do not explicitly specify a stream, the system provides a default stream, maintained by the system.
 Users cannot create or destroy